thindil/hunter-site/index.md

 ## Features

-- Two column mode: One column always show files and directories, second column is used to preview files and directories or select destination location for move or copy files.
+- Two column or one column mode: One column always show files and directories, second column is used to preview files and directories or select destination location for move or copy files.
+In one column mode, second column appear only when copying or moving files or directories.
 - Everything in one window.
 - Preview of text files and images.
 - Standard file manager features: copy, delete, move files and directories, change their permissions, change application associated with them.
 - Written in GTK and Ada.
 Should nicely integrate with selected desktop theme.
+- Available in English and Polish language.

 ## Screenshot